The family who broke records and changed laws

 Ruthie, who is able-bodied, is described as the creative one.

-"What I saw in them was their spunk," Deborah says of the deprived children she helped shaped into extraordinary people.
+"What I saw in them was their spunk," Deborah says of the deprived children she helped shape into extraordinary people.

 Tatyana has shown her determination and stamina time and again.